mikestefanello/pagoda/README.md

 ### Separate test database

 Since many tests can require a database, this application supports a separate database specifically for tests.
-Within the `config`, the test database name can be specified at `Config.Database.TestConnection`, which is the database connection string that will be used.
+Within the `config`, the test database can be specified at `Config.Database.TestConnection`, which is the database connection string that will be used.
 By default, this will be an in-memory SQLite database.

 When a `Container` is created, if the [environment](#environments) is set to `config.EnvTest`, the database client will connect to the test database instead and run migrations so your tests start with a clean, ready-to-go database.